-Initial assessment of an applicant is divided into two phases, the pre-assessment and the compliance assessment.

-The aim of the assessment is to establish whether an applicant can competently perform those inspection and to ensure readiness for which accreditation is sought.

-The assessment team is selected from qualified MIBAS assessors list on the basis of their inspection expertise and experience.
-Their qualifications are also supplemented by knowledge gained from appropriate training in inspection body accreditation.

-An assessment may take a day, and may extend to a number of days, depending on the operation, complexity of the accreditation scope sought and size of the inspection body.

-An assessment takes the form of detailed discussion between inspection body staff and the assessors, together with an inspection of the premises, record system, internal quality control, the equipment, including an examination of any calibration information and records of internal assessment.
-The assessors will witness the performance of some routine inspection.

-The assessment fee will be invoiced to the applicant IB based on the current fees schedule.

-The applicant and Standards Malaysia should confirm the scope of inspection sought and must also resolve all outstanding issues and problems, if any, before compliance assessment could proceed.
+- 6.4.1.1 Initial assessment of an applicant is divided into two phases, the pre-assessment and the compliance assessment. - 6.4.1.2 The aim of the assessment is to establish whether an applicant can competently perform those inspection and to ensure readiness for which accreditation is sought. - 6.4.1.3 The assessment team is selected from qualified MIBAS assessors list on the basis of their inspection expertise and experience.
+Their qualifications are also supplemented by knowledge gained from appropriate training in inspection body accreditation. - 6.4.1.4 An assessment may take a day, and may extend to a number of days, depending on the operation, complexity of the accreditation scope sought and size of the inspection body.
+Determination for assessment man-days, please refer Accreditation Circular 1/2019. - 6.4.1.5 An assessment takes the form of detailed discussion between inspection body staff and the assessors, together with an inspection of the premises, record system, internal quality control, the equipment, including an examination of any calibration information and records of internal assessment.
+The assessors will witness the performance of some routine inspection. - 6.4.1.6 The assessment fee will be invoiced to the applicant IB based on the current fees schedule. - 6.4.1.7 The applicant and Standards Malaysia should confirm the scope of inspection sought and must also resolve all outstanding issues and problems, if any, before compliance assessment could proceed.